rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 It is not unlikely for a developer to go down a wrong path during the troubleshooting process.
 I view programming as an empirical process with accelerated feedback.
 You can go down a wrong path but you typically learn that fast.

 I had a fun discussion with my wife, she is a statistician and data scientist working on pharmacological studies.
 We were discussing if a design of a clinical trial could be adjusted to do software benchmarks.
 There are some intriguing similarities.
 Obviously, humans are much more complex than programs and targeted approaches will work better in either domain.
-But it was a fun discussion and one that convinced me even more about the empirical nature of programming.
+But it was a fun discussion and one that convinced me even more about the empirical nature of software development.

 So, if programming is mostly experimental and empirical, let's do something unusual and discuss it as such: